irgolic/vet/README.md

 ...
 ```

+## Background

+After details of the [xz backdoor](https://boehs.org/node/everything-i-know-about-the-xz-backdoor) came out,
+I thought we needed better visibility into our dependency trees.

+This first iteration of `vet` is an MVP.
+Should `vet` accrue interest, next steps are:
+- [ ] Support for auditing version deltas
+- [ ] CLI tools for auditing and importing audits (instead of manual editing)
+- [ ] More robust testing

+If you're interested in `vet`, or more generally in securing software supply chains, reach out on [Discord](https://discord.gg/caeTPJDMZj).

 ## Installation

 Depending on how you installed poetry, you may need to install `vet` in a different way.